Taylor Fry is Mortified: she’s a confused pre-teen doing her best to understand herself and her place in the world.

 English, Italian, French, Spanish (Neutral & Castilian), German, Portuguese

-2008 - Prix Jeunesse International Festival – runner-up in the 7 to 11 fiction category.
-Mortified also received the 2008 “Theme Prize” as the program in all categories which represented gender in the most positive way.
+Runner-up: 7-11 Fiction.
+Mortified also received the 2008 'Theme Prize' as the program in all categories which represented gender in the most positive way

-2007 - New York Festivals - International TV Programming and Promotion Youth Programs (Ages 7-12) – Gold Medal Winner, and Grand Award - Best Youth Program
+International TV Programming and Promotion Youth Programs (Ages 7-12): Gold Medal Winner and Grand Award: Best Youth Program

 First Place: Gold Camera Award